okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/event_hooks/index.md

 ### Verifying an Event Hook

 After registering the event hook, you need to trigger a one-time verification process by making a POST request to the `/api/v1/eventHooks/${eventHookId}/lifecycle/verify` API.
 Okta will then make the GET request to your endpoint.

 If verification is successful, the JSON payload of the response to your call to the `/verify` API will contain a property called `verificationStatus` set to `VERIFIED`.

+After your event hook is verified, it can take up to a minute for delivery of events to your endpoint to begin.

 ## Sample Event Delivery Payload